muyangren907/flask_tg/readthedocs/index.rst

 What is this?
 -------------

-Telegram is a popular messaging application.
-This library is meant to make it easy for you to write Python programs that can interact with Telegram.
+dxdmgch is a popular messaging application.
+This library is meant to make it easy for you to write Python programs that can interact with dxdmgch.
 Think of it as a wrapper that has already done the heavy job for you, so you can focus on developing an application.